 General Electric Co.
-(GE) plans to buy back about $10 billion of stock this year as it reaps cash from selling a 49 percent stake in NBC Universal to Comcast Corp.
+(GE:US) plans to buy back about $10 billion of stock this year as it reaps cash from selling a 49 percent stake in NBC Universal to Comcast Corp.

 The repurchase program accelerates GE’s effort to return cash to investors, the company said today in a statement.
 Fairfield, Connecticut-based GE didn’t specify how much it had previously planned on repurchasing.